WetFoxx/Vast.ai-Cloud-Gaming-/README.md

 ```

 In the `token = {...}` line find `"refresh_token":"1//0...."`.
 Copy what's inside the quotes, without the quotes — that's your `RCLONE_REFRESH_TOKEN`.
 It's long and starts with `1//`.

+You don't need to create anything on Drive: on first launch the script creates a `vastai-cloud-games` folder at the root of My Drive and works only inside it.

 Leaving `client_id` empty uses rclone's own client.
 It's slower than a client of your own, but plenty for this setup, and its tokens don't expire.
 Read [Your own Google OAuth client](#your-own-google-oauth-client) before changing that.